Hero Now Theatre is a Twin Cities collaboration with a new vision of what theatre can be.

 Complete information on obtaining performance rights to this play will be available soon.
 Until then, please send an inquiry to this address.

-Hero Now Theatre is now a 501(c)(3) organization.
-That means your donation is tax deductible!
-Your contribution will help stage our next production and help make Hero Now Theatre a mainstay in the Twin Cities theatrical scene.
+Hero Now Theatre is a 501(c)(3) organization.
+That means your donation may qualify as a charitable deduction for federal income tax purposes!
+Your contribution will help introduce the Hero Now touch to more of the Twin Cities theatrical scene.

 Donate through GiveMN